 This may make them efficient in the short run but ineffective the long run because they may overextend their resources and cause burnout in people.

-Leaders tend to measure the success of an undertaking in terms of progress from how far they are from the vision.
+Leaders tend to measure the success of an undertaking in terms of progress - in terms of how far they are from the vision.

 They are less concerned with how they get their as long as their basic values are adhered to.

-Strong managers tend to be more concerned more about how they progress towards the goal and the intermediate results in the path to towards the big goal.
+Strong managers tend to be more concerned with how they progress towards the goal and the intermediate results on the path towards the big goal.

 People More Important than Task

 To leaders, people are more important than the tasks they perform, as their vision includes what's important to the people who are doing the work.

 For effective leaders, people are an integral part of their vision and even the cause of that vision.
 For many extra-ordinary leaders, their vision is often for their people.